-(C) the associated water use for the variance identified in paragraph (2)(D) plus the variance identified in section 969 (e)(2)(A), or the associated water use for the variance identified in paragraph (2)(E) plus the variance identified in section 969 (e)(2)(B), represents 5% or more of the sum of the budgets associated with the standards described in section 966 (c)(1) through (4).
+(C) The associated water use for the variances identified in paragraph (2)(D) and in section 969 (e)(2)(A), or the associated water use for the variance identified in paragraph (2)(E) and in section 969 (e)(2)(B), must represent 5 percent or more of the sum of the budgets associated with the standards described in section 966 (c)(2) and (3).

-(2) Variances may be requested annually for:
+(2) Variances may be requested for water use associated with:

-(A) populations of horses and other livestock
+(A) Populations of horses and other livestock

-(B) water for dust control on horse corrals or other animal exercise arenas
+(B Controlling dust on horse corrals or other animal exercise arenas

-(C) water for irrigating agricultural landscapes that are within residential areas but have not been classified as irrigable irrigated by the Department
+(C) Irrigating agricultural landscapes that are within residential areas but have not been classified as irrigable irrigated by the Department

-(D) water used to respond to emergency events, not including drought
+(D) Responding to emergency events, not including drought

-(E) water for landscapes irrigated with recycled water containing high levels of TDS
+(E) Landscapes irrigated with recycled water containing high levels of TDS

-(F) water to supplement ponds and lakes to sustain wildlife as required by existing regulations or local ordinances
+(F) Supplementing ponds and lakes to sustain wildlife as required by existing regulations or local ordinances

-(f) Variances available pursuant to subdivision (e) shall be calculated as follows:
+(g) Variances available pursuant to subdivision (f) shall be calculated as follows:

 (1) A variance for water use associated with horses and other livestock (Vlivestock), shall be calculated as the sum of water allocations for each animal type-class (T).
 The water allocation for an animal type-class shall be calculated by multiplying the daily water use of the animal type-class (VT), as specified in paragraphs (A) through (D), by the number of animals (NT), by the average number of days per year where water is provided to the animal type (DT).
 This formula is expressed mathematically as follows: